1928 Costa Rican general election

 General elections were held in Costa Rica on 12 February 1928.
-Cleto González Víquez of the National Union won the presidential election, whilst the party also won the parliamentary election, in which they received 53.3% of the vote.
-Voter turnout was 62.5% in the presidential election and 72.85% in the parliamentary election.
+Former president Cleto González Víquez of the National Union defeated First Designate to the Presidency Carlos María Jiménez Ortiz of the Republican Party.
+The PUN also won the parliamentary election, in which they received 53% of the vote.
+Voter turnout was 62% in the presidential election and 73% in the parliamentary election.